What is the background to CE Marking?

 short answer is nobody.
 Apart

-from specific machinery listed in Schedule 4 of the regulations, there is
+from specific machinery listed in Schedule 4 of the regulations, there

-no organisation that either:
+is no organisation that either:

 Certifies your machine, or

-Certifies you as being able to certify your machine.
+Certifies you as being able to certify your

 The

 process is one of pure trust on the suppliers.
-Unfortunately, there is great variation in the knowledge and

-machine is safe.
+that the machine is safe.

 Where does the buck stop?

-supplier has obligations under the Supply of Machinery (Safety)
+has obligations under the Supply of Machinery (Safety) Regulations 2008.
+The company who puts the

-puts the equipment into use (ie the employer) has obligations under the
+equipment into use (ie the employer) has obligations under the

-Provision and use of Work Equipment Regulations.
-It is the employer who has the final accountability for ensuring
+It is the employer who has the final accountability for

-that the equipment is safe.
+ensuring that the equipment is safe.

 The Process